 In addition, he consulted to private and public organizations, government agencies, boards, and foundations, helping them address a range of issues including: long-term cultural change, multicultural development, creativity and innovation, managing diversity, and facilitating conversions to worker-owned organizations.

 Guillermo authored articles, book chapters, and presented at conferences in the U.S. and internationally.
 In 1981, he and Dale Schwarz co-founded the New England Art Therapy Institute, now a division of the Center for Creative Consciousness.

 Guillermo earned his BFA and a MA in counseling at the University of South Florida in Tampa, Florida.
 He then earned an Ed.
 D., in organizational development, at the University of Massachusetts in Amherst, MA.

-Guillermo has been a life-long photographer, sculptor, and visual artist.
-He has practiced yoga and meditation throughout his adult life, and taught yoga from 1971 to 1990.
-Guillermo lives in Sunderland, Massachusetts with his wife Dale Schwarz.
+Guillermo was a life-long photographer, sculptor, and visual artist.
+He practiced yoga and meditation throughout his adult life, and taught yoga from 1971 to 1990.